COVID: Germany confirms first two cases of omicron variant | DW | 27.11.2021

 The pair are now isolating, the ministry said.

-The European Center for Disease Control has said the strain could reduce the effectiveness of available vaccines and increase the risk of reinfection.
+The European Center for Disease Control has said the strain could reduce the effectiveness of available vaccines, as well as increase the risk of reinfection.

 Earlier on Saturday, the state minister for social affairs and integration for the German region of Hesse, Kai Klose, said the variant had "very likely already arrived" in Germany.